Get Help With Bankruptcy

 If you are unable to meet the criteria for the other debt solutions then Bankruptcy may be the best debt solution for you.

 Bankruptcy lasts for 1 year and then you are discharged.
-In England, Wales and Northern Ireland a Official Receiver will be appointed to your case who will assess your financial situaton.
-The Official Receiver works within strict guidelines to determine your how much, if any, money you have disposable.
-Certain elements like benefits aren't taken into account, however, if you're spending excessively (£100 for instance) on hobbies and entertainment then they can restrict this.
+In England, Wales and Northern Ireland an Official Receiver will be appointed to your case who will assess your financial situation.
+The Official Receiver works within strict guidelines to determine how much, if any, money you have disposable each month.
+If you are solely on state benefits these will not be taken into account.
+If you’re spending excessively (£100 for instance) on hobbies and entertainment then they can restrict this.
 The Official Receiver will determine how much disposable income you have and you will be asked to make these contributions in an income payment arrangement.

-If you would like help with bankruptcy then you should contact a free debt advice charity who won't charge you for their help.
-Debt Support Trust can provide you with guidance and support with your bankruptcy it's appropriate.
+If you would like help with bankruptcy then you should contact a free debt advice charity who won’t charge you for their help.
+Debt Support Trust can provide you with guidance and support with your bankruptcy and assist you through the process to become debt free again.

-To seek help with entering bankruptcy then you need to speak to Debt Support Trust on 0800 085 0226 or complete our debt analyser form.
+To seek help with entering bankruptcy then you need to speak to Debt Support Trust on 0800 085 0226 or complete our debt test form.